-The six IAP states are already seeing results from working with the GPR and SASW/IE technologies.
+The six IAP state are already seeing results from working with the GPR and SASW/IE technologies.
 While each state has their own ultimate goals and reasons for utilizing R06D, each state's results will ultimately provide SHRP2 with important feedback on each technology.

-hough we are still testing this technology and will coninue to do so for some time, we are already seeing posive results.
-Not only is it faster than the technology we reviously used, but we are getting more information with ne readings.
-The speed in which we can collect this data llows for greater safety out in the field, which is always op priority.
-We look forward to seeing more results as we ontinue to test."
+"Though we are still testing this technology and will continue to do so for some time, we are already seeing positive results," said Naomi Gaede, New Mexico Department of transportation pavement engineer.
+"Not only is it faster than the technology we previously used, but we are getting more information with the readings.
+The speed at which we can collect this data allows for greater safety out in the field, which is always top priority.
+We look forward to seeing more results as we continue to test."